chaosleaguewiki/chaosleaguewiki.github.io/CONTRIBUTING.md

 The changelog page is special in that the displayed changelogs are from separate files.
 This helps us to keep things organized.

-The changelog files themself are located in `changelog/cl3/` and always named after the version they are about (i.e. `v0.1-alpha.md` for the `v0.1 Alpha` release).
+The changelog files can be found in `changelog/cl3/` (relative to `docs/`) where they are sorted into folders matching their release state (Currently only `alpha`) and named after the version they are about (i.e. `v0.1-alpha.md` for `v0.1 Alpha`).

-There is also a `.template.md` file available that can be used to make a new changelog entry.
+A `.template.md` file is also located in the `changelog/cl3/` folder where it can be copied from to use for changelog files.
 It contains all necessary content and looks like this:
 ```markdown
 ---
 weight: 100 # Change this number to the currently highest one +1.